mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-**Modify Contact’s Segment** is available as a submit action on :ref:`Standalone Forms<creating a new form>`.
-With a Campaign Form, create a Campaign with a **Modify Contact’s Segment** action.
+**Modify Contact's Segment** is available as a submit action on :ref:`Standalone Forms<creating a new form>`.
+With a Campaign Form, create a Campaign with a **Modify Contact's Segment** action.

 1. Click **Actions**.

-2. From the **Add new submit action** menu, select **Modify Contact’s Segments.**
+2. From the **Add new submit action** menu, select **Modify Contact's Segments.**

 .. image:: images/form-submit-action.png
     :alt: Screenshot showing Form submit action.

-3. Add a Title for the submit action and add a **Description** (optional).
+3. Add a Title for the submit action and add a **Description** - optional.

-4. Select the Segments you’d like to add the Contact to or remove the Contact from.
+4. Select the Segments you'd like to add the Contact to or remove the Contact from.

 5. Click **Add**.